About Wheeler County

 Jail & Inmate Records

-The Wheeler County Jail, operated by the Wheeler County Sheriff's Office, is the primary detention facility for the county.
+Wheeler County Jail, operated by Wheeler County Sheriff's Office, is the primary detention facility for Wheeler County.
 The booking process involves fingerprinting, photographing, and documenting personal information of the arrestees.
 Inmate lookup services are available through the Sheriff's Office, allowing family members and attorneys to find information about detainees.
 Visitation rules are specific to the facility, with set hours and guidelines to ensure security.
+The bond and bail process follows Nebraska state laws, allowing for the release of detainees pending court appearances.

 Mugshots & Booking Photos

-Mugshots in Wheeler County are taken and retained by the Wheeler County Sheriff's Office during the booking process.
+Mugshots in Wheeler County are taken and retained by Wheeler County Sheriff's Office during the booking process.
 These booking photos are part of the arrest records and can be accessed through requests to the Sheriff's Office.
 While there is no specific online portal for mugshot searches, individuals can inquire directly with the office for access.
 Nebraska does not have specific laws for the removal of mugshots from public records, meaning they remain accessible unless expunged by court order.

 Courts & Case Records

-Wheeler County's judicial matters are handled through the Nebraska District Court system, specifically within the 10th Judicial District, which encompasses multiple counties in north-central Nebraska.
-The Wheeler County District Court holds sessions at the Wheeler County Courthouse, 305 7th Street, Bartlett, NE 68622, and has jurisdiction over felony criminal cases, civil matters exceeding $60,000, domestic relations including divorce and child custody, probate and estate matters, and appeals from county court decisions.
+Wheeler County's judicial matters are handled through the Nebraska District Court system, specifically within the 10th Judicial District, which includes multiple counties in north-central Nebraska.
+Wheeler County District Court holds sessions at Wheeler County Courthouse, 305 7th Street, Bartlett, NE 68622, and has jurisdiction over felony criminal cases, civil matters exceeding $60,000, domestic relations including divorce and child custody, probate and estate matters, and appeals from county court decisions.

 - Court records in Wheeler County can be accessed in person at the Clerk of the District Court office during regular business hours, typically Monday through Friday.